 How a Turbotax Discount is applied to your order.

 Most, if not all, TurboTax discounts for the online or boxed versions sold at Intuit.com are automatically applied to you order when you follow the discount link provided by your bank or financial institution.
 The link will have a unique “priority code” in the url parameter that’s attributed to the offer which you probably won’t even notice that it was there.
 It then automatically saves the discount in your online TurboTax account.
+You’ll know it’s there because the regular price will be crossed out and the new price listed just like in the example below.

 Where can I see if the offer was correctly applied?